Hyères les Palmiers

 Christmas tree

 It’s one of the most popular symbols of Christmas.
-Before the birth of Jesus Christ, the Romans decorated their homes with leaves and branches of holly, ivy and fir to celebrate Saturnalia.
-The first official mention of fir trees in France was in Alsace in a 1521 edict allowing people to cut down small fir trees; the first descriptions of Christmas trees date back to 1605 in Strasbourg.
-Back then, the fir tree (a symbol of life or “tree of life”) was decorated with paper roses, coloured paper, red apples and sweets.
+Before the birth of Jesus Christ, the Romans This is one of the most popular symbols of Christmas.
+Before the birth of Jesus Christ, the Romans decorated their houses with leaves and branches of holly, ivy and fir to celebrate Saturnalia.
+The first official mention of Christmas trees in France dates back to the Alsatian edict of 1521 allowing the slaughter of small Christmas trees; the first descriptions of Christmas trees date back to 1605 in Strasbourg.
+At the time, the fir tree (a symbol of life or "tree of life") was decorated with paper roses, colored paper, red apples and candies.
 The Christmas tree first appeared in churches in the 18th century.
-There was an age-old custom in Germany of decorating the windows, doors and ceiling with branches of ivy.
+There was a centuries-old custom in Germany to decorate windows, doors and ceiling with ivy branches.

 Christmas crib